outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - find other useful structures that are useful in isolation like 'intents that when fulfilled cause some problems to be solved by default, which are useful to prioritize absolutely rather than contextually', like 'care', which when fulfilled, results in solving other problems

   - add to science
+    - an 'objective reality' is a 'common stable system' where other realities (as in 'perspectives' such as 'prioritized filters or areas of focus') can be tested/simulated and found to be more or less stable/efficient than the base reality
+      - the reality perspective that allows testing the maximum alternate realities is the objective reality acting as the interface around which the others orbit, as in the 'most consistent system that allows the maximum differences without contradiction'
     - a 'life form' as a 'topology of overlapping cycles' is a useful system visual as opposed to a 'set of variables' or a 'set of systems'
     - only some interface structures like certainties need to be preserved in order to proceed to the next space-time, not all structures (not everything thats true needs to always be true), so as not to destroy the stability of the interacting structures that allows a space-time to occur at all
       - adjacent changes dont always need to connect adjacent space-times, if the change is significant but doesnt destroy the stability of the interacting structures